Pratted/keylight/README.md

 Turn the backlit keyboard for a MacBook Pro on/off from the command line.

 ## Instructions
 This is a simple wrapper script I'm running on linux mint.
 Just place `keylight` somewhere in $PATH.
-***Note, this has only been tested this on a 2015 MBP.
+This has only been tested on a 2015 MBP.

 ## Usage
 #### Toggle back light by supplying no command line args: